NehaS101/NehaS101/README.md

    <h3 align="left">A Self-motivated, hard-working
 & enthusiastic full-stack web
-developer.Expertise in creating
-customized UI designs and
-improving website navigation.
-Had built individual and group projects with more than 1200+ hrs of coding experience.
+developer.
+Expertise in creating customized UI designs and improving website navigation.
+Built individual and group projects with more than 1200+ hrs of coding experience.
 </h3>